J. C. Harper: Coaching career

-Harper was promoted to head coach of the Stephen F. Austin Lumberjacks from his position as defensive coordinator in December 2006.
-He was the third head coach in four seasons.
-Starting from scratch, Harper led the Lumberjacks to a Southland Conference (SLC) championship in just his third season and then repeated as SLC champions in his fourth season.
+Harper was promoted to head coach of the Stephen F. Austin Lumberjacks from his position of defensive coordinator in December 2006.
+He was the third head coach for the team in four seasons.
+Harper led the Lumberjacks to a Southland Conference (SLC) championship in just his third season and then repeated as SLC champions in his fourth season.
 It was the first back-to-back championships in school history.